Marketplace payments: The complete guide

 Costs are naturally an important factor to consider when choosing a payment service provider.

-Most marketplace payment providers set their fees based on transaction volume.
+Most payment providers set their fees based on transaction volume.
 The cost typically involves a small fixed fee per transaction and a percentage of the total amount paid.

 However, there are lots of variations.
 Many payment providers, like Stripe, PayPal, and Mangopay have additional fees for specific services.
 Adyen, for example, bases its charges on the payment method used.
 PayPal's pricing is determined by location and transaction volume.
 Some, like Mangopay, have an additional integration fee.
 Adyen for Platforms, on the other hand, has a minimum monthly invoice.